davask/BazingaJqueryUiBundle/README.markdown

 ==============

 Here is a set of Twig functions and PHP helpers for [jQuery UI](http://jqueryui.com/).

-You will be able to display degraded versions of buttons, messages box and icons.
+**Why ?** You will be able to display degraded versions of buttons, messages box and icons.
+That ensures to get the same render with and without JavaScript on the most part of web browsers.

-This bundle *does not* provide assets like javascripts or stylesheets files to be able to use your own dependencies.
+_Note:_ This bundle *does not* provide assets like javascripts or stylesheets files to be able to use your own dependencies.

 Installation
 ------------

-* Install this bundle as usual.
+Install this bundle as usual:

+> git submodule add git://github.com/Bazinga/JqueryUiBundle.git vendor/bundles/Bazinga/JqueryUiBundle

+Register the namespace in `app/autoload.php`:

+    // app/autoload.php
+    $loader->registerNamespaces(array(
+        // ...
+        'Bazinga' => __DIR__.'/../vendor/bundles',
+    ));

+Register the bundle in `app/AppKernel.php`:

+    // app/AppKernel.php
+    public function registerBundles()
+    {
+        return array(
+            // ...
+            new Bazinga\JqueryUiBundle\BazingaJqueryUiBundle(),
+        );
+    }

-* Add the following line to `app/config/config.yml`:
+Add the following line to `app/config/config.yml`:

 > bazinga_jquery_ui: ~

-* Don't forget to add _jQuery/jQuery UI assets_ (javascript, css) as this bundle does not contains these files.
+Don't forget to add _jQuery/jQuery UI assets_ (javascript, css) as this bundle does not contains these files.

-* You are ready.
+You are ready.

 Usage (Twig)